 Read this book summary in 8 Minutes

-2. To build and maintain hope, we need 3 things: A sense of control, a belief in the value of something and a community.
+- To build and maintain hope, we need 3 things: a sense of control, a belief in the value of something and a community.

-3. By analyzing our past experiences through re-writing the narratives around them, and by constructing narratives of our future selves, is -the construction of hope.
+- By analyzing our past experiences by rewriting the narratives around them and by constructing narratives of our future selves, is the construction of hope.

-INSIGHT #1 The Thinking Brain and The Feeling Brain
+#1 The Thinking Brain & The Feeling Brain

 Imagine your mind as a car, the consciousness car.
 This car is traveling down the highway of life with many intersections and turns, where each leads to a different destination.

-Within this car, the author writes: there are two passengers; one is your thinking brain, and the other is your feeling brain.
+Within this car, the author tells us that there are two passengers; one is your ‘thinking brain,’ and the other is your ‘feeling brain.’

-The driver of your consciousness car as Manson clarifies is not the thinking brain, but in actuality, it is the feeling brain that is behind the steering wheel.
+The driver of your consciousness car, he adds, is not the thinking brain, but in actuality, it is the feeling brain thats behind the steering wheel.

-The feeling brain, Manson argues, is more powerful than the thinking brain because it is the feeling brain which generates the emotions which propel us to move into action.
+The feeling brain, Manson argues, is more powerful than the thinking brain because it is the feeling brain that generates the emotions which propel us to move into action.

-The person who denies his feeling brain numbs himself to the world around him.
-On the other hand, the person who denies his thinking brain becomes impulsive, selfish, “warping reality to conform to his whims and fantasies, which are then never satiated.”
+He tells us that the person who denies his feeling brain numbs himself to the world around him.
+On the other hand, the person who denies his thinking brain becomes impulsive and selfish…“warping reality to conform to his whims and fantasies, which are then never satiated.”

-Manson provides an example of this dialogue in the book:
+The author provides an example of this ‘conversation’…

 This process of aligning both the brains and pursuing the same course of action involves accepting our emotions and working with them, rather than against them.